zikozee/K8s-Resources/README.md

 ======
 1. NodePort :-> makes the internal pod port accessible on the node (Node houses pod(s))
 2. ClusterIP :-> the services creates a virtual ip inside the cluster to enable pod in different group talk to each other
-3. Loadbalancer :-> porvisions a load balancer 	e.g distributing load on the frontend tiers
+3. Loadbalancer :-> provisions a load balancer 	e.g distributing load on the frontend tiers